Paisley Rekdal

 With all of their rhetorical pleasures and illustrative rhythms, Rekdal’s poems are deeply marked by a sensate, near terrestrial, relationship to language such that she refreshes and renews debates about beauty, suffering, and art for the twenty-first century reader.

-Rekdal is also the author of a book-length essay, The Broken Country: On Trauma, a Crime, and the Continuing Legacy of Vietnam (University of Georgia Press, 2017); an essay collection, The Night My Mother Met Bruce Lee (Pantheon Books, 2000); and a hybrid-genre memoir, Intimate (Tupelo Press, 2012).
+Rekdal is also the author of numerous works of nonfiction: Real Toads, Imaginary Gardens: On Reading and Writing Poetry Forensically (W. W. Norton, 2024); the book-length essay The Broken Country: On Trauma, a Crime, and the Continuing Legacy of Vietnam (University of Georgia Press, 2017); an essay collection, The Night My Mother Met Bruce Lee (Pantheon Books, 2000); and a hybrid-genre memoir, Intimate (Tupelo Press, 2012).

 Rekdal is the recipient of fellowships from the Amy Lowell Trust, Civitella Ranieri, the Guggenheim Foundation, and the National Endowment for the Arts, among others.
 In May 2017, Rekdal was named poet laureate of Utah, and is an inaugural Academy of American Poets Laureate Fellow.
-She was the Guest Editor for Poem-a-Day in December 2019 and currently teaches at the University of Utah and lives in Salt Lake City.
+She was the Guest Editor for Poem-a-Day in December 2019.
+Rekdal is the director of the American West Center and a distinguished professor of English at the University of Utah.
+She lives in Salt Lake City.